 Saving up for retirement is important if you want to have financial freedom in your later years.
 That’s why it’s good to find an investment plan that works for you.
-However, you may be wondering if can you have a Roth IRA and a 401k.
+However, you may be wondering if you can have a Roth IRA and a 401k.
 The simple answer is yes.

 While you can have a Roth IRA and a 401k, you need to understand the differences between the two.
 You will need to consider the contribution limits and other factors before you decide if you need both.